 - a.
-The USA Gymnastics National Office is financially responsible for the following Regional awards: - 1) 1st 3rd per age division for DP Level 10 - 2) 1st 3rd per age division for DP Level 9 - b.
+The USA Gymnastics National Office is financially responsible for the following Regional awards: - 1) 1st 3rd per age division for Development Program Level 10 - 2) 1st 3rd per age division for Development Program Level 9 - b.
 Since Regional competition for Level 8 and below is not required, the Regions are financially responsible for all awards. - c.
-The Regional Administrative Committee will determine whether the Meet Director or the Regional Administrative Committee has the financial responsibility for the medals needed beyond the above listed medals. - 12.
-Results of Regional Meets must be emailed within 72 hours to: - a.
-For Level 8 or below, if held: State Administrative Chairmen in that region, the Regional DP, Technical, and Administrative Chairman. - b.
-For Level 9: State Administrative Committee Chairmen in that region, the Regional DP, Technical and Administrative Committee Chairmen, the Meet Director of the respective Eastern or Western Championships and the DP Director at the National Office - 1) Level 9 Regional Meet Directors (or designated USA Gymnastics Regional officer) must email the meet results to the DP Director at the National Office no later than 24 hours after the completion of the meet. - 2) Also include a list of the qualifiers, plus two alternates to the Level 9 East/West National Championships. - For Level 10: The State Administrative Committee Chairmen; the respective Regional DP, Technical and Administrative Committee Chairmen, the DP National Meet Director, and the DP Director at the National Office. - 1) Level 10 Regional Meet Directors (or designated USA Gymnastics Regional officer) must email the meet results to the DP Director at the National Office no later than 24 hours after the completion of the meet. - 2) Also include a list of the qualifiers, plus two alternates to the Level 10 DP National Championships.

-- 3) In addition, each region must include the names of the top 2 all-around athletes from the entire regional championship that did not qualify within their age group, as well as the top 5 individual athletes per event that did not qualify as an all-around athlete within their age group or as one of the 2 additional all-around athletes for the Individual Event Specialist (IES) session. - 13.
-The Meet Director must send the financial report form within 45 days (or otherwise designated time) to the Regional Administrative Committee Chairman.
+The RAC will determine whether the Meet Director or the RAC has the financial responsibility for the awards needed beyond the above listed awards. - 12.
+RESULTS OF REGIONAL MEETS MUST BE EMAILED WITHIN 72 HOURS TO: - a.
+For Level 8 or below (if held): SACC in that region, RDPCC, RTCC, and RACC. - b.
+For Level 9: SACC in that region, RDPCC, RTCC and RACC, the Meet Director of the respective Eastern or Western Championships and the Development Program Director at the National Office. - 1) Level 9 Regional Meet Directors (or designated USA Gymnastics Regional officer) must email the meet results to the Development Program Director at the National Office no later than 24 hours after the completion of the meet. - 2) Also include a list of the qualifiers, plus two alternates to the Level 9 Eastern/Western National Championships. - For Level 10: The SACC in that region; RDPCC, RTCC and RACC, and the Development Program Director (National Championship Meet Director) at the National Office. - 1) Level 10 Regional Meet Directors (or designated USA Gymnastics Regional officer) must email the meet results to the Development Program Director at the National Office no later than 24 hours after the completion of the meet. - 2) Also include a list of the qualifiers, plus two alternates to the Level 10 National Championships. - 3) In addition, each region must include the names of the top 2 AA athletes from the entire Regional Championship that did not qualify within their age group, as well as the top 5 individual athletes per event that did not qualify as an AA athlete within their age group or as one of the 2 additional AA athletes for the All-Star session. - 13.
+The Meet Director must send the financial report form within 45 days (or otherwise designated time) to the RACC